prymitive/karma/docs/CONFIGURATION.md

 ```

 - `expired` - controls how long expired silences are shown on active alerts.
+  Expired silences are only visible if alert itself is older than this value.
   Set it to a negative value to disable showing expired silences.
 - `comments:linkDetect:rules` - allows to specify a list of rules to detect links
   inside silence comments.
 It's intended to find ticket system ID strings and